-Early Irish whiskey was drunk unaged and flavoured with herbs - rather like gin today.
+Whenever it originated, early Irish whiskey was drunk unaged and flavoured with herbs - rather like gin today.

 One Christmas present the Irish whiskey industry will never forget is the imposition of taxation on whiskey that began on Christmas day in 1661.
 A tax of four pence was applied to every gallon distilled.

-The fourth and final spanner in the works was the 1916 Irish war of Independence which resulted in the partition of the country and a civil war which ran between 1919 and 1921.
+The first was the 1916 Irish war of Independence which resulted in the partition of the country and a civil war which ran from 1919 to 1921.
 Trade embargos imposed by the British prevented exports to the Empire including Canada, South Africa, India, Australia and New Zealand.

 In 1966, the three remaining Irish distillers in the Republic that had survived (Jameson, Powers and Cork Distillers) joined forces to form the Irish Distillers Company.
 These allies were further bolstered during the 1970's when Irish Distillers acquired, Bushmills the last distiller in Ulster.
-However, this united force failed to meet expectations and take-over loomed.
+However, this united force failed to meet shareholder expectations and take-over loomed.
 Two companies vied for the prize, GC&C Brands and the French group Pernod-Ricard.